Friday, October 9th 2015 – University of New Hampshire

 Post-Landfill Action Network

-Faye studied Sociology and Anthropology at Earlham College, where she was the founder of the EC Free Store and a leader in her school’s Responsible Energy Investment Campaign.
+Faye is Co-Director and Campus Coordinator at PLAN.
+She studied Sociology and Anthropology at Earlham College, where she was the founder of the EC Free Store and a leader in her school’s Responsible Energy Investment Campaign.
 Faye studied abroad in India, Tanzania, New Zealand, Guatemala and Mexico, where she researched waste management systems.

 Energy Justice Network